Osheaga Festival: 2018

 Osheaga 2018 took place August 3 through August 5 and was headlined by Travis Scott, Arctic Monkeys, and Florence and The Machine.

 2019

 Osheaga 2019 took place August 2 through August 4 and was featured by The Lumineers, The Chemical Brothers, and Childish Gambino.

 2020 (cancelled due to COVID-19)

 Osheaga 2020, originally scheduled to take place from July 31 to August 2, was cancelled due to the COVID-19 pandemic.

 2021 (cancelled again due to COVID-19)

 Osheaga 2021 was scheduled to take place from July 30 to August 1.
-On April 22, 2021, it was announced that the 2021 edition of the festival was cancelled for the second year in a row due to the ongoing COVID-19 crisis.
+On April 22, 2021, it was announced that the 2021 edition of the festival was cancelled for the second year in a row due to the ongoing COVID-19 pandemic in Quebec.

 2021 - Osheaga Get Together

-Evenko decided to host a mini Osheaga with Canadian artists from October 1 to October 3.
+Evenko decided to host a mini Osheaga with Canadian artist from October 1 to October 3.
 This event was headlined by Charlotte Cardin, Jessie Reyez, and Half Moon Run.